Askia/AskiaPortalDocumentation/docs/Portal/index.md

 ## What is Portal

-Portal is Askia's single entrypoint to all applications (they are now called Modules).
+Portal is Askia's single entrypoint to all applications (they are called Modules).
 Its purpose is

  * to host Modules